MicrosoftDocs/dynamics365smb-docs/financials/marketing-integrate-dynamicscrm.md

 * System Administrator
 * Solution Customizer

-For more information, see [Create users and assign Microsoft Dynamics 365 (online) security roles](https://technet.microsoft.com/library/jj191623.aspx).
+For more information, see [Create users and assign Microsoft Dynamics 365 (online) security roles](https://technet.microsoft.com/library/jj191623.aspx) and [How to: Add Users and Manage Permissions](ui-how-users-permissions.md).

 This account is only used during the setup.
 Once the solution is imported into [!INCLUDE[d365fin](includes/d365fin_md.md)], the account is no longer needed.